-While sitting here on an early Saturday morning, sipping my freshly brewed , I noticed that I haven’t posted in a few days.
+While sitting here on an early Saturday morning, sipping my freshly brewed Verona, I noticed that I haven’t posted in a few days.
 Things have been pretty nutty this week, and I’ve been really heads down writing code.
 Though, something happened this week though that’s been on my mind.
-No, it’s not about the or the (frankly, I think the , so I’ve been mostly ignoring the external posts), but rather a small comment that was made in passing.
+No, it’s not about the reorgs or the ship delays (frankly, I think the blogs and media have a their own crazy spin to it, so I’ve been mostly ignoring the external posts), but rather a small comment that was made in passing.

 This particularly bothered me though, because I actually have been trying to see the positive side of things and relax a bit more.
 Between trying to balance a career, spending time with my son and my wife, and trying to find some time for myself, it usually turns into a really hard balance that’s sometimes a bit stressful.
 And, when I get stressed, I tend to get negative.
 I need to work on that.